-This document explains how Bridgend County Borough Council (BCBC) Blue Badge Service obtains, holds, uses and discloses information about people (their personal data), the steps we take to ensure that it is protected, and also describes the rights individuals have in regard to their personal data handled by BCBC.
+This document explains how Bridgend County Borough Council (BCBC) obtains, holds, uses and discloses information about people (their personal data), the steps we take to ensure that it is protected, and also describes the rights individuals have in regard to their personal data handled by BCBC.

-The use and disclosure of personal data is governed by Data Protection legislation.
-As such BCBC is obliged to ensure that it handles all personal data in accordance with the legislation.
+The use and disclosure of personal data is governed by the Data Protection Act 2018 and the General Data Protection Regulation 2016.
+As such the Direct Payments Section of BCBC is obliged to ensure that it handles all personal data in accordance with the legislation.